UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How many network routers do I get?

-You're initially allocated two network routers with each OpenStack project.
+You're initially able to create up to two network routers in each OpenStack project.

-You can ask for more external IP addresses via a Service Request in the UKCloud Portal.
+You can ask the router quota to be increased via a Service Request in the UKCloud Portal.

 ### How many PSN IP addresses do I get?